awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------

-1. If you currently have the AWS ALB Ingress Controller for Kubernetes installed, uninstall it\.
+1. <a name="lbc-4"></a>If you currently have the AWS ALB Ingress Controller for Kubernetes installed, uninstall it\.
 The AWS Load Balancer Controller replaces the functionality of the AWS ALB Ingress Controller for Kubernetes\.

    1. Check to see if the controller is currently installed\.